ME3Tweaks/ME3TweaksModManager/moddesc.ini file format.md

 ![Mod folder structure](https://i.imgur.com/vAZUjPa.png)

 #### Backwards compatibility
 M3 is backwards compatible with Mass Effect 3 Mod Manager mods and it's older versions.
-This is done through a system call **moddesc version targeting**.
+This is done through a system called **moddesc version targeting**.
 At the top of every moddesc.ini file, there is a section header of **[ModManager]**, and underneath is a descriptor named _cmmver_.
 The value you assign to cmmver will change how M3 handles your mod.
 I strive to ensure all mods targeting old versions remain functional.

 ![cmmver](https://i.imgur.com/nmHxJIs.png)